Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Literature Overview

 \subsection{PAC Learning and VC Dimension (Lean, Rocq)}

 A hypothesis class with finite VC dimension (or simply a finite class) admits Probably Approximately Correct (PAC) generalization bounds.
 Early formalizations focused on specific cases as follows:

 \paragraph*{Finite Hypothesis Classes:} Bagnall \& Stewart (2019) \cite{Bagnall2019gerrorCoq} proved a general PAC bound in \emph{Rocq} for any finite hypothesis class using Hoeffding's inequality.
-Essentially, if \(\Hypo\) is finite, with probability \(1-\delta\) the true error is within \(\eps\) of the training error for \(n \gtrsim \frac{1}{\eps^2}(\ln \|\Hypo\| + \ln\frac{1}{\delta})\).
+Essentially, if \(\calF\) is finite, with probability \(1-\delta\) the true error is within \(\eps\) of the training error for \(n \gtrsim \frac{1}{\eps^2}(\ln |\calF| + \ln\frac{1}{\delta})\).
 Their Rocq development (part of the \emph{MLCERT} system) used a union bound and Chernoff/Hoeffding bounds to link training and test errors.
 This formal result was applied to certify small neural network models' performance.
-However, it was limited to finite \(\Hypo\) (not covering infinitely large model classes).
+However, it was limited to a finite set \(\calF\), excluding most modern model classes because $\calF$ with finite-dimensional parameters is an infinite set (so $|\calF| = \infty$).

 \paragraph*{Decision Stump Class ($VC = 1$):} Tassarotti et al. (2021) \cite{Tassarotti2021pac} gave a full \emph{Lean 3} proof that the concept class of \emph{decision stumps} (threshold classifiers in \(\RR\)) is PAC-learnable.
 This is a classic textbook example with VC dimension 1.
 The formal proof uncovered subtle measure-theoretic issues that are glossed over in informal proofs.
 For instance, textbooks often assume measurability of argmax operations on sample data without proof---the formalization had to rigorously prove measurability and proper probability space definitions for the learning algorithm.
 The authors structured the proof to separate combinatorial reasoning about the algorithm's behavior from the analytic reasoning about probabilities.
 They employed the Giry monad (in Lean's category theory library) to handle distributions, and ultimately derived the standard PAC guarantee for decision stumps.